MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-replace-camera.md

 ---
-title: Remove or replace Surface Hub 2S Camera
+title: Replace & install camera on Surface Hub 2S
-description: Explains how to remove the Surface Hub 2S camera and install a new camera.
+description: Explains how to remove the Surface Hub 2S camera and install a replacement camera such as the Surface Hub 2 Smart Camera.
 manager: frankbu
 ms.prod: surface-hub
 author: coveminer